 Determining if You Have Mold Allergies

 Mold allergies affect many people, but often they may not realize the cause of their symptoms.
-Mold can grow indoors in damp places and mold spores can be present outside in the air we breathe.
-Without knowing the root of the problem, it can be difficult to treat the allergic symptoms.
-Determining what is causing your respiratory issues can lead to treatments that bring lasting relief.
-Learn more about the symptoms of mold allergies, and the best treatment options.
+Without knowing the root of the problem, it can be difficult to treat the symptoms of the allergy to bring lasting relief.
+Learn more about the symptoms of mold allergies, and common treatments.

 Symptoms of Mold Allergies

-The symptoms of mold allergies can mirror those of many other respiratory allergies.
+The symptoms of mold allergies can mirror many other upper respiratory allergies.
 These symptoms can include:

 - Postnasal drip

 - Dry, scaly skin

 - Itchy eyes, nose, or throat